Generation Revolution

 Generation Revolution is a 2016 British documentary film directed by Cassie Quarless and Usayd Younis.
 It follows the stories of Black and Asian activists in London who aim to change the social and political landscape in the capital.
 The film preceded the inception of the UK's Black Lives Matter movement.

 The film premiered at Sheffield Doc/Fest on 14 June 2016.
 It released on Netflix UK & Ireland on 1 October 2020.

 Synopsis

 Starting in 2014 and ending in 2016.
 Generation Revolution chronicles the rise of two black activist groups, the London Black Revolutionaries and R Movement, and their growing reputation for daring stunts.
 From ‘die-ins’ to ‘Black Brunches’ they organise civil resistance around issues as diverse as police brutality, gentrification and the migrant crisis.

 The acclaim and notoriety they get is short-lived, however.
-The leader of the London Black Revolutionaries threatens to bring the group down just as they’re getting established and through their misplaced energies R Movement risk losing their most passionate members.
+The leader of the London Black Revolutionaries threatens to bring the group down just as they are getting established and through their misplaced energies R Movement risk losing their most passionate members.

 The film ends at a widely reported protest at Heathrow airport.
 This coordinated day of action saw roads shut down in Birmingham, Nottingham and Heathrow.